[?] Start Receiving This Blog Today By Simply Subscribing

 As the years have gone on though, I did change over to an artificial christmas tree for a long time because of all of the above reasons.

-I did get tired of the "blue air", the needles, the "nail and the string routine" among other things.
-Pressure for the real thing prevailed, and we were back to the real tree again though eventually.
 In the meantime, I took the old artificial and continued to use it on my deck.
 It was decorated with lights, a few ornaments that could stand the weather, and I strung suet balls on it for the birds.

 It was certainly a good way to utilize the concept of christmas tree recycling season after season.
 It served a purpose for the birds, and looked quite pretty actually as a large decoration.